Definition of Traditional Marketing

 - Sales Promotion: If you offer a prompt discount, your potential buyers might respond immediately following that offer.
 For instance, mobile marketing is more effective than snail-mail.

 - Publicity: Conventional PR and today’s digital PR are very different.
 The past forms of publicity comprised of writing pitches, building media lists, and pitching reporters and bloggers on a story.
-The modern PR consists of Facebook, Twitter, and other social media networks chiefly to make sure a creative campaign.
+Modern PR consists of Facebook, Twitter, and other social media networks chiefly to make sure a creative campaign.

 The below chart would give a rough idea of which promotional instruments should be used and in what percentage to have an effective marketing strategy.
 This chart defines the utilities, advantages, and loopholes of each element of the promotional mix.